 Rachmi Diyah Larasati PhD

 I am currently writing my second book (Dancing in the Forest: Modern Machine and Audio Politics of Land Narrative).
-My forthcoming writing in 2016 includes: From Che to Guantanamera: Decolonizing the Corporeality of the Displaced (Series: Kilombo: International Relations and Colonial Questions); The Rethinking of Remembering, Who Lays Claim to Speech in the Wake of Catastrophe, and Is It Important? in Surviving Genocide: Politics of Representation (Routledge/ Max Planck); The Dancing Goddess: Ecological Memory, Technique and the Inquiry of Value in Globalized Space.
+My recent writing in 2016 includes: From Che to Guantanamera: Decolonizing the Corporeality of the Displaced (Series: Kilombo: International Relations and Colonial Questions); The Rethinking of Remembering, Who Lays Claim to Speech in the Wake of Catastrophe, and Is It Important? in Surviving Genocide: Politics of Representation (Routledge/ Max Planck); The Dancing Goddess: Ecological Memory, Technique and the Inquiry of Value in Globalized Space.
 (Smithsonian, Washington DC).

 Focusing on aesthetic and the specific site that capture the idea of displacement through machine of dispossession, this research bridges my interest to look at the community of color of the US and former colonized spaces.

 Through the study of value I work to engage with, and call attention to, the particular problematic of local and global political economies of aesthetics, driven by broader networks of alliances, Feminist and Transnationalism, Capitalist mode of production and inquiry of power structures and desire.